malcprentice/malcprentice.github.io/Project-OpinionEssayThreeParagraphs.md

 * __Write__ the introduction
     * __Most people__ want to be healthy. __One of the best__ ways is to get enough water. __This is important because__ dehydration is dangerous. __This essay argues that__ people should drink two liters of water a day.
-    * A lot of students get hungry. __One of the best foods__ when you are hungry is ramen. __This is important because__ if we are hungry we can't study. __This essay argues that__ the best ramen place is Panda Ramen in Ikebukuro.
+    * A lot of students get hungry. __One of the best foods__ when you are hungry is ramen. __This is important because__ if we are hungry we cannot study. __This essay argues that__ the best ramen place is Panda Ramen in Ikebukuro.
-* __Fix__ the introduction.
-10 words minimum per sentence (but 10 won't get you a perfect score!)
+* __Improve__ the introduction.
+(10 words minimum, more for a good score)
     * __Most people__ want to be healthy so that they can enjoy life and not worry. __One of the best__ ways is to get enough water into their bodies regularly. __This is important because__ dehydration is dangerous and can make us feel bad or even kill us. __This essay argues that__ people should drink at least two liters of water a day, especially in summer.
-    * A lot of students get hungry, especially at lunchtime or after class. __One of the best foods__ when you are hungry is ramen, whether it is miso, shoyu, or tonkotsu. __This is important because__ if we are hungry we can't study and we might fail our classes and make our parents sad. __This essay argues that__ the best ramen place is Panda Ramen in Ikebukuro near the south gate.
+    * A lot of students often get hungry, especially at lunchtime or after class. __One of the best foods__ when you are hungry is ramen, whether it is miso, shoyu, or tonkotsu. __This is important because__ if we are hungry we cannot study and we might fail our classes and make our parents sad. __This essay argues that__ the best ramen place is Panda Ramen in Ikebukuro near the south gate.

 If you don't like _"most people" and "one of the best" and "This is important because",_ read the [full guide to writing an introduction](Arrangement-WriteAnIntroductionParagraph) for more ideas